|

 destination of his assets can be carried out privately by

-The foundation council shall
+the foundation council.
+IV.
+FOUNDATION COUNCIL The foundation council shall

 be appointed at the time the foundation is constituted.
 It